Putnam 4-H Program

 Collections Cupcake Decorating Microwave Cooking

-The following are links to the 2024 Putnam 4-H animal/livestock projects/exhibition info/rule sections.
-Beginning in 2024 there is a firm deadline for entering livestock into FairEntry and for completing a "Quality Assurance Program" and that date is JULY 8, 2024.
-Any 4-Her showing beef, dairy, goat, poultry, rabbit, sheep, or swine must have completed one of two quality assurance programs by JULY 8.
-Failure to enter livestock into FairEntry and complete a quality assurance program by JULY 8 will result in participation evaluation only and the 4-Her/animals will not be eligible for any banners, ribbons or awards.
+The following are links to the 2025 Putnam 4-H animal/livestock projects/exhibition info/rule sections.
+Continuing in 2025 there will be a firm deadline for entering livestock into FairEntry and for completing a "Quality Assurance Program" and that date is JULY 7, 2025.
+Any 4-Her showing beef, dairy, goat, poultry, rabbit, sheep, or swine must have completed one of two quality assurance programs by JULY 7.
+Failure to enter livestock into FairEntry and complete a quality assurance program by JULY 7 will result in participation evaluation only and the 4-Her/animals will not be eligible for any banners, ribbons or awards.
 One may still participate in showmanship.

 The first quality assurance option is the Purdue 4-H Quality Assurance Program which one can go to their 4honline account and go to "Registrations" on the left menu to find a class to sign up and enroll.
 These are only in person and cost $3 paid at the door.
 Those showing at national shows may want to complete the Youth Quality Care of Animals (YQCA) program which can be completed online.
 If you choose to do YQCA please have your card ready to show.